Cyber security tips for remote working

 Enhancing cyber security for remote workers.
 Businesses must take action now and follow our expert tips for staying secure.

-In the current climate, having a sizable amount of employees suddenly working remotely can be a major change for businesses and can present numerous problems with regards to cybersecurity.
+In the current climate, having a sizable amount of employees suddenly working remotely can be a major change for businesses and can present numerous problems with regard to cybersecurity.

-Because people are not seeing each other in person, there is an increased need for two-factor authentication, monitoring access controls and creating strong passwords to protect your data and assets.
-Employees are now likely to receive far more emails and online requests and therefore this creates an increased risk of cyberattacks.
+Because people do not see each other in person, there is an increased need for two-factor authentication, monitoring access controls and creating strong passwords to protect your data and assets.
+Employees are now likely to receive far more emails and online requests, creating an increased risk of cyberattacks.